Vatsal2102/assignment-/README.md

 1. **Google Maps API**: For displaying interactive maps with custom markers
 2. **OpenWeather API**: For current and forecast weather data
-3. **Flickr API**: We defined API key which we intend to use in the future
+3. **Flickr API**: I defined API key which I intend to use in the future

 ## Templates and Design